 link Formatting Articles

 Yes!
 Take a look at our style guide for more information on authoring and formatting conventions.

 If you're struggling to get any part of the site working properly, or have any questions, we're here to help.

-In addition, the jQuery Content Team holds a public, weekly meetings on Freenode, at 1PM Eastern time in the
+In addition, the jQuery Content Team holds a public, biweekly meeting on Wednesday, at 1PM Eastern time in the

 If IRC is not your thing, but you still want or need to get in touch, please use the site's GitHub repo or send us an e-mail to